Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

-Jake Norman is Head of Sales at OAL (Olympus Automation Ltd.) a foodtech based in Peterborough.
+Jake Norman is Head of Sales at OAL (Olympus Automation Ltd.) a food tech based in Peterborough.
 The family business is well known for its OAL Connected (Autocoding) system that protects over 1,200 food packaging lines from label and date code errors with local customers including Bakkavor, Ichiban and Pioneer Foods.
-Over the last five years they have developed APRIL Robotics - think robots weighing out ingredients and powders to a recipe and making sauces with no human intervention.
-Jake.firstname.lastname@example.org Mobile: +44 7498 812372
+Over the last five years, they have developed APRIL Robotics - think robots weighing out ingredients and powders to a recipe and making sauces with no human intervention.

 One business success

-- Working remotely.
-We’ve always provided 24/7 support to our food customers but COVID has made this more important than ever.
-Last year we helped keep critical food production lines running in the UK and Ireland and remotely commissioned a robot cell in Netherlands.
-We also built 14 state of the art pods during the pandemic at our offices in Peterborough, to keep our engineers can keep safe too!
+- Working remotely: we’ve always provided 24/7 support to our food customers but COVID has made this more important than ever.
+Last year we helped keep critical food production lines running in the UK and Ireland and remotely commissioned a robot cell in the Netherlands.
+We also built 14 state-of-the-art pods during the pandemic at our offices in Peterborough, to keep our engineers can keep safe too!

-- Risk aversion.
-The food industry has faced unprecedented demands which has been great for business and naturally led to an operations focus on the here and now.
+- Risk aversion: the food industry has faced unprecedented demands which have been great for business and naturally led to operations focusing on the here and now.
 At a time of great uncertainty, a major challenge will be overcoming the fears of investment to reap the rewards of automation and digitisation.
-Risk aversion in particular is often cited as a characteristic of the food industry but the high demands we’ve seen over the last 12 months should give business the confidence to invest.
+Risk aversion in particular is often cited as a characteristic of the food industry but the high demands we’ve seen over the last 12 months should give businesses the confidence to invest.

 - Robots: to date, all our robotics sales have been to mainland Europe and the USA.
 I’m confident this will change over the next year as UK companies see the paybacks generated by European manufacturers.